Skip to main content

 Flora Ecosystems

 The park contains some of Svalbard's most extensive areas of productive tundra vegetation, with the sheltered inner valleys supporting relatively lush communities of mosses, grasses, and flowering plants that benefit from the rain shadow effect of surrounding mountains.
-Distinctive plant communities include moss tundra carpets, Arctic willow stands along stream margins, and flower-rich areas where purple saxifrage, mountain avens, and Arctic poppy create brief summer color.
+Distinctive plant communities include moss tundra carpets, Arctic willow stands along stream margins, and flower-rich areas where purple saxifrage, mountain avens, and Arctic poppy create brief summer colour.
 The calcareous substrates in parts of the park support notably diverse plant communities for the latitude, while glacier forelands display succession gradients from bare ground to established tundra over distances representing decades of ice retreat.

 Geology